FiskLab/FiskLab.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 The Fisk lab is new to URI.
-While we have collaborations across many universities, Dr. Fisk is currently the only member of the lab.
+While we have collaborations across many universities, we are still growing here at URI!
+Reach out if you are interested in joining or working with us.

 Want to join the team?
 [Contact us](https://fisklab.github.io/contact/)